Jerdph/Cloud-Classifier/README.md

 1. Landing Page
  ![alt tag](https://raw.github.com/jerdph/ShapeGram/master/img/home_page.png)

- This is a landing page where you can view the game instruction and select difficulties.
+ The first page is where you can view the game instruction and select difficulties.
 There are 3 levels of difficulty, easy, medium,  and  hard.
 These level dictates the number of points in the point cloud that will be plotted.
 The harder the difficulty the lower the number  of points that will be plotted.

 2. Game Page
  ![alt tag](https://raw.github.com/jerdph/ShapeGram/master/img/game_page.png)